Important information concerning Dong Open Air:

 It's free!
 The ticket price includes camping, so we won't charge anything extra there.
 The stage is really close to the camping area, it's not only walking, but even stumbling distance.
 The camping area stretches about 200m around the concert tent.

 Here's a schematic plan of our festival site, so you get an idea of the whole thing:

 What about parking?

 There are parking lots at the foot of the hill, but those rarely suffice for the number of people we expect, but we have another space available in the close by "Gewerbegebiet Nord" (a local commercial area), on the parking site of Moebel Ruesen.
 These can be reached within 15 minutes on foot.
-Due to the high deman, we have to charge a parking fee, parking tickets are available in our shop.
+Due to the high demand, we have to charge a parking fee, further info can be found here.
 Please car pool, if you can.